Short bike trips to multi-day journeys - the choice is yours

 Whether you’re a cycling enthusiast prepared to pack your saddlebags for a multi-day trip, or keen to hit the trails for just an hour or two, Queenstown has you covered.

-The alpine town is a gateway to five of the country’s best multi-day rides including the Queenstown Trail, Around The Mountains Cycle Trail, Otago Central Rail Trail, Roxburgh Gorge Trail and Clutha Gold Trail.
+The alpine town is a gateway to six of the country’s best multi-day rides including the Queenstown Trail, Around The Mountains Cycle Trail, Otago Central Rail Trail, Roxburgh Gorge Trail, Clutha Gold Trail and new Lake Dunstan Trail.